 The RSE programme will be led by Kate Jeyes and Adam Marriott, SLT lead on RSE and Head of PSHE.
 The majority of the statutory provision will be taught through the discreet PSHE lessons and supplemented by the tutor time programme at Brooke Weston Academy delivered by tutors and through special year group assemblies.
+Every year group will also engage with a term of the PSHE elective.
+This will involve external speakers with expert delivery on topics within the curriculum.
+This will be embedded through follow up classroom lessons to support understanding.
 In addition, pupils will receive elements of the RSE requirements through their wider curriculum such as in Science, Food Technology, Physical Education, Performing Arts and English.
 Therefore teachers with the knowledge in these specific parts of the RSE curriculum will be delivering these lessons.